-If the patient has a severe form of thrombosis of the lower extremities, the most effective method of treatment is taken - surgical intervention - thrombolysis.
-An operation performed in time makes it possible to restore full blood flow, if the diagnosis is deep vein thrombosis.
+If a patient has a severe form of thrombosis of the lower extremities, the most effective method of treatment is surgery - thrombolysis.
+A timely operation makes it possible to restore full blood flow, if the diagnosis is deep vein thrombosis.
 Only a timely intervention can completely cure the patient from this serious condition.
-Thrombolysis is carried out only in stationary conditions and by very experienced endovascular surgeons.
+Thrombolysis is performed only in an inpatient setting and by highly experienced endovascular surgeons.
 Treatment after surgery is also aimed at the same goal - resorption of blood clots.

 In addition to thrombolysis, there are two other surgical methods for treating deep vein thrombosis - thrombectomy with angioplasty and the installation of a blood clot trap - a cava filter.